 Such a situation in no way reflects the workings of the film industry.
 In the professional world, pitching, writing, and directing are considered to be three distinct skill sets, and are often carried out by three different team members.
 (Pitching is usually considered a producer’s job primarily, although of course many directors and writers do it well.)
-More concerning is that, the films that get made this way are produced using the Studio Model of production, so filmmakers with Solo or Documentary-type scripts are discouraged from pitching.
+Films that are made this way utilize the Studio Model of production, and filmmakers with Solo or Documentary projects are discouraged from pitching.

 For someone – especially a beginner – to imagine that they are capable of writing and directing a film, just because they can deliver a winning pitch, would be laughable in any professional context.
 If we award a directing job to someone because they deliver a winning pitch, that de-values the job of the director, which has its own very important and specific skill set.
-It’s because we’ve lost sight of the director’s true function that the pitch competition phenomenon has sprung up.
+It’s because we’ve lost sight of the director’s true function that pitch competitions have become so common.

 It is important to note that the pitch competition is not linked to any studio-style production model.
 Apparently, the pitch/jury model came about in the program in order to mimic the arts council system, since independent films were often funded through co-op and art council systems in Canada.
 The pitch/jury method was not designed to be an agonistic spectacle, but to give students experience with writing and talking about their proposals.
 It was meant to help them figure out what criteria involving “artistic merit” means.
 It was also a way of bringing in people from the outside, so that students might figure out how to make films the community respects.
 Of course, it is also entertaining, and provides an action-packed event.
-There is usually a – more or less – democratic outcome.
-Unfortunately, it often happens that the students whose pitches aren’t chosen grow resentful of the process and their more successful classmates, who have been known to abuse their authority.
+There is usually a more or less democratically-decided outcome.
+Unfortunately, there are also social and emotional ramifications.

 So, to sum up: I am dubious about the use of the calling card film; I question the usefulness of the pitch exercise; and I think every fourth year film student should get the chance to make a film, if they want to.
 Especially at art school.